 As early as 1940, Robert Justus Kleberg, Jr. and King Ranch recognized the potential economic value in managing wildlife.
 One result of this philosophical change in wildlife attitudes was the hiring of Val W. Lehmann in 1945, likely making King Ranch the first privately-owned ranch in the U.S. to add a professional wildlife biologist to its full-time staff.
 Mr. Lehmann developed census techniques for monitoring wildlife populations and implemented a research program on the ranch that resulted in the completion of several noteworthy scientific studies on a variety of wildlife species.
 In addition, Mr. Lehmann, who is best known for his landmark book Bobwhites in the Rio Grande Plain of Texas, was hired to examine different avenues for developing an economic return from wildlife on the ranch.
 According to Lehmann (1984), King Ranch had the “desire to do everything possible to increase wildlife as long as practices did not interfere with normal livestock operations.”
 Lehmann went on to say that King Ranch “blazed a trail for other ranches, many of whom now consider a wildlife manager as essential as a livestock foreman.”

 King Ranch has also been at the forefront in wildlife research and conservation for decades.
 As an example, King Ranch, Inc. and the late Caesar Kleberg were instrumental in the establishment of the Caesar Kleberg Wildlife Research Institute (CKWRI), created by the Caesar Kleberg Foundation for Wildlife Conservation in 1981.
+At any given time, about 25 wildlife projects are being conducted on King Ranch.
 The ranch has long served as a virtual wildlife research laboratory.
-During the year 2000 alone, 23 different scientific research projects were at least partially conducted on King Ranch by staff and students of the CKWRI, Texas A&M University-Kingsville, and Texas A&M University in College Station.
-Two of the more noteworthy, ongoing projects include the South Texas Quail Project and the South Texas Buck Capture Project.
-Additional research either recently conducted or still under way on King Ranch involves several threatened or endangered species, including the ferruginous pygmy-owl, Texas indigo snake, aplomado falcon, and Harris’ hawk.
-An additional research project on ocelots is in the planning stages.
 Additional wildlife species involved in scientific study on King Ranch within the past several years have included Rio Grande turkeys (5 projects), redhead ducks (2 projects), northern pintails (1 project), blue-winged teal (1 project), snow geese (1 project), white-fronted geese (1 project), sandhill cranes (1 project), loggerhead shrikes (1 project), raptors (2 projects), and Botteri’s sparrows (1 project).